 You can work with what’s available within your budget.
 Or, you can tap the Contact Us button and negotiate with the vendor directly.
 Besides, you can use IT procurement software such as Vendr, Welii, and Vertice to negotiate software contracts on your behalf.

 Once you have considered these factors, you can start evaluating different cloud management software solutions.
-Compare the features, ease of use, support, pricing, and reputation of each solution to find the best fit for your organization.
+Compare each solution’s features, ease of use, support, pricing, and reputation to find the best fit for your organization.

 What Are The Best Cloud Management Software Platforms Available Now?